 The Concern Debates run on an annual basis between October and May.
-The Debates take place in approximately 140 Secondary Schools across the island of Ireland, are open to students 15 to 18 years, and generally begin at 8pm.
+The Debates take place in approximately 140 Secondary Schools across the island of Ireland and are open to students 15 to 18 years.
+The debates will be split over 2 styles: virtual during the first half of the school year and face to face in the latter stages of the programme, subject to HSE and Government guidelines surrounding the Covid-19 pandemic.